Ecodev/gims/docs/content/computing.rst

 Computing
 =========

-Computing is a complex process that can split in several steps.
+Computing is a complex process that can be split in several steps.

 .. _my-computing-image: